Gtmhub is made for flexibility so that you and your team can effectively execute your OKRs process and achieve your top-level goals for the session.

 The OKRs grid is the table-like OKRs view that reside under the "Objectives" screen.
 Here's how to rearrange it so that you add an extra layer of context for your teammates:

-Click on the settings and actions drop-down menu
+3. Click on the Columns drop-down menu within the toolbar

 Pro-tip: